LABORATORIES

 The Laboratory of Geophysics LG) was established in 1999; its mission is:

-• To provide high level practical training (laboratory and field exercises) and modern analytical skills, as part of the geophysics courses offered by the Department, at the under‐ and post‐graduate levels.
+• To provide high level practical training (laboratory and field exercises) and modern analytical skills, as part of the geophysics courses offered by the Section, at the under- and post-graduate levels.

 • To support research with state‐of‐the‐art instrumentation and analytical facilities.